dreamit-de/otel-json-logger/README.md

 -   **containsTimeout**: Check if the message contains a Timeout information like "4 DEADLINE_EXCEEDED" or "14 UNAVAILABLE".
 -   **isIncomingRequestLogMessage**: Checks if the arguments are part of an incomingRequest message, i.e. the first argument contains the text 'incomingRequest'
 -   **isEqualOrHigherMinLogLevel**: Checks if the log level is equal or higher than the minimum log level.
+-   **containsAsyncAttributeError**: Check if the message contains an async attribute error like "Accessing resource attributes before async attributes settled".

 ### DiagLogger interface functions